charlesumbc/iTunesPriceTracker/README.md

-# iTunesPriceTracker
+# iTunesPriceChecker

-The beginnings of an iTunes price tracker using iTunes Search API lookups.
+An iTunes price checker using iTunes Search API lookups and a CSV file.
 Written in PHP.

 For more information on the iTunes Search API: https://www.apple.com/itunes/affiliates/resources/documentation/itunes-store-web-service-search-api.html